api-platform/docs/core/filters.md

 ```

 The `BooleanFilter` is applied to every `Boolean` property of the class.
-Indeed, in each core filters we check the Doctrine type.
+Indeed, in each core filter we check the Doctrine type.
 It's written only by using the filter class:

 ```
 @ApiFilter(BooleanFilter::class)
 ```

-The `DateFilter` given here will be applied to every `Date` property of the class `DummyCar` with the `DateFilter::EXCLUDE_NULL` strategy:
+The `DateFilter` given here will be applied to every `Date` property of the `DummyCar` class with the `DateFilter::EXCLUDE_NULL` strategy:

 ```
 @ApiFilter(DateFilter::class, strategy=DateFilter::EXCLUDE_NULL)